 Yet another kitchen disaster made good in the name of invention.
 However, unlike the apocryphal tale of Stephanie Tatin screwing up an apple pie and ending up with a tarte Tatin, the tale of Reine Geneviève Bourgogne’s rough day in the kitchen is probably true.

-Unbelievably, the same person credited with naming the tarte Tatin after Stephanie and Caroline’s hotel is the same person who was invited to dinner one evening at the home of Gaston Gérard, the then Mayor of Lyon.
+Unbelievably, the same person credited with naming the tarte Tatin after Stephanie and Caroline’s hotel is the same person who was invited to dinner one evening at the home of Gaston Gérard, the then Deputy Mayor of Dijon.
 This disaster-magnet guest was none other than food writer Curnonsky (real name Maurice Edmond Sailland), the so-called ‘Prince des Gastronomes.’
 Curnonsky is considered by some to be the inventor of gastronomic motor tourism as espoused by Michelin.
 This is incredible for the simple fact that Curnonsky could not drive a car.
-Nevertheless, somehow, he made it to Lyon one evening in 1930.
+Nevertheless, somehow, he made it to Dijon one evening in 1930.

-In the Gérard kitchen, the mayor’s first wife, Reine Geneviève Bourgogne, was preparing a beautiful Bresse chicken for the famous gourmet.
+In the Gérard kitchen, the deputy mayor’s first wife, Reine Geneviève Bourgogne, was preparing a beautiful Bresse chicken for the famous gourmet.
 Gravity intervened and dumped a load of paprika in to the dish (some say mustard, but paprika seems more likely, despite what Wikipedia might say).
 Bourgogne rapidly applied her ferociously keen cooking head to the problem, and decided to knock back the spice with a load of cream, cut that with the acid of some white Burgundy (what else for a Bourgogne?), and add a dollop of the local mustard – it was Dijon, after all.

 The result is spectacular, and so utterly French.
 Curnonsky loved it too; and, in his usual style, he named the dish after his host – and so, we have poulet Gaston Gérard.